How To Find And Remove Unused Packages In Linux

 To do so, from the main window, expand the“Options” section and check the box that says – “Show all orphan packages, not only those in the libs section”.

 Now, Gtkorphan will list the orphaned packages.
 However, you must careful here.
 As you see in the above picture, Gtkorphan lists some important packages as unused.
-We mustn’t remove them.
+We shouldn’t remove them.
 In order to keep the important packages, right click on the package name, and click Hibernate package option.

 This will keep the packages from removal by Gtkorphan.
 You only need to do this at the first time.
 After that, you can remove the orphaned packages if any exists.